Waterproof Eyeliner for Waterline: The Ultimate Guide

 1. Curl Lashes First: Before you even reach for your eyeliner, use an eyelash curler.
 Curling your lashes creates more space and lifts them away, giving you a clearer view of your waterline and making application easier.

-2. Dry the Waterline: This is a game-changer!
+2. Dry the Waterline: This is a major upgrade!
 The waterline is naturally moist, which can hinder eyeliner adhesion.
 Gently glide a tapered cotton bud or a clean tissue along your upper and lower waterlines to absorb excess moisture.
 This creates a better surface for your liner to grip onto.

 3. Sharpen Your Pencil: If you’re using a pencil eyeliner, always sharpen it before each use.
 A freshly sharpened, yet not needle-sharp, tip ensures a precise line and helps maintain hygiene by removing any bacteria that might have accumulated on the tip.